Godyl

 to bring down the latest version, if the current one is out of date.

-For a sample, see tools.yml or run godyl dump tools -e > tools.yml
+For a sample, see tools.yml or run godyl dump tools -e > tools.yml to inspect the default configuration.

 Note: Tool is currently in development, and the code-base is rather chaotic, until it is cleaned up.